senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 #### Transfer Docker images

+There are two method of transferring the docker images to the air-gapped system.
+The first option being the ability to `docker push` to a private docker registry used by the air-gapped system.
+The second option is to package the docker images in the `.zip` file and later load them on the air-gapped system.
+Only one of the two options need be followed.

 1. :thinking: **Optional:**
    If the "air-gapped" private Docker registry *can* be accessed from the non-airgapped system, use [docker push](https://docs.docker.com/engine/reference/commandline/push/)